COMMON TYPES OF BIRTH INJURIES

 - Infections to mother or child as a result of a C-section

-Contact The Deratany Firm today for a free consultation.
+Contact Deratany & Kosner today for a free consultation.
 If you have questions about a potential childbirth injury case, we believe we can provide you with honest answers and sound advice.
 Our firm works tirelessly to hold negligent medical personnel and hospitals accountable.